medinamarquezp/rpg-marketplace/readme.md

 # 🧙‍♂️ Role-playing game ERC1155 marketplace

-This project implements a Role-playing items marketplace by using an ERC1155 smart contract.
+This project implements a Role-playing item marketplace by using an ERC1155 smart contract.
 Buyers should acquire Golden Coins by using MATIC tokens to be able to buy other marketplace items.

 ## Prerequisites